roland-rad-lab/MoCaSeq/LRZ.md

  - Project dir (/dss/dssfs02/lwp-dss-0001/pn29ya/pn29ya-dss-0000)
    - 10 Tb
    - This is shared by different users within the same project
+   - You are limited in the number of files you can create here so its best for archiving
  - Scratch (/gpfs/scratch/pn29ya/${USERNAME})
    - Space on a 2 Pb partition (unlimited)
    - Old files are automatically deleted (so don't put scripts here, and save results you want to keep to the Project dir)